zhuowei/desktop/eng-blog-post.md

 It was also missing some features compared to Flow.
 The one that was most disappointing was that it didn't support non-nullable types.
 Thankfully the TypeScript team was already working on it and we were [able to update](https://github.com/desktop/desktop/pull/141) not too long into the project.

-We've been very happy with TypeScript.
+With Flow eliminated, TypeScript was the only option left.
+Thankfully we've been very happy with it.
 The type system is incredibly expressive, the team at Microsoft moves quickly and is responsive to the community, and the community seems to grow every day.
-It can't remove all the warts Javascript proudly wears, but it can put bandaids on most of them.
+It can't remove all the warts Javascript proudly wears, but it can cover most of them with bandaids.

+## React

+Of all the decisions we had to make, choosing React may have been the easiest.
+React's mental model is far better than anything we have in native development land.
+UI as a function of its state is an incredibly simple and powerful approach.

+Even though we love React's model, we fully expected to hit some sort of performance ceiling where we'd need to do some seriously optimizations or refactoring.
+Happily that has yet to happen.
+We've done some [performance](https://github.com/desktop/desktop/pull/1281) [work](https://github.com/desktop/desktop/pull/1305), but React has yet to be the bottleneck.

 ## User Interface